• Blog

 One of the trend’s main components is “glass skin,” that fresh, dewy, and perfectly poreless look that is unrealistic and unachievable for so many of us.
 Chasing glass skin can be physically harmful by encouraging fussy skincare routines and excessive product use.
 Over-exfoliation, over-hydration, and adverse interaction of multiple active ingredients can damage the skin barrier, cause irritation, and lead to other skin issues.

 The truth is that glass skin isn’t natural, nor is it a reflection of actual skin health.
 It’s an illusion created by influencers, makeup artists, photo editors, and digital filters.
-And let’s not forget that many individuals pushing the glass skin ideal might have access to expensive facial treatments and cosmetic enhancements they would be unwilling to admit to.
+And let’s not forget that many individuals pushing the glass skin ideal often have access to expensive facial treatments and cosmetic enhancements they would be unwilling to admit to.

 Clean Girl Makeup